katydid/testsuite/Readme.md

 This will then generate files in the `./tests/xml/test_name` folder:

-  - `relapse.txt` containing the validator expression as a string.
+  - `validator.txt` containing the validator expression as a string.
-  - `relapse.xml` containing an xml serialized validator abstract syntax tree.
+  - `validator.xml` containing an xml serialized validator abstract syntax tree.
 This is for new implementations of the validator which have not implemented a parser for the grammar yet.
-  - `relapse.json` containing a json serialized validator abstract syntax tree.
+  - `validator.json` containing a json serialized validator abstract syntax tree.
 This is for new implementations of the validator which have not implemented a parser for the grammar yet.
   - `valid.xml` containing the valid xml input.

 ### Adding a JSON Test